jeffreykegler/hoonlint/misc/whitespace.md

 * A newline-terminated partial line preamble.
-This preamble may be of length 1 -- that is, it may be just the newline.
+This preamble may be of length 1 -- that is, it may be just the newline character.

 * A body of zero or more full newline-terminated lines, all of them header comments or